-With science requirements in mind, the LOWFS assembly followed the following design principles:
+With science requirements in mind, the LOWFS assembly adhered to the following design principles:

-- Keep as much of the WFS unit as fixed as possible, especially during an exposure - Be as modular as possible - Assume the AO enclosure temperature is adequate for all LOWFS unit optics from an emissivity point of view, with the exception of the detector - The preferable orientation, from a throughput perspective, of the LOWFS assembly, and hence OSM, is horizontal as shown in the 1-tier layout in Figure \ - The LOWFS assembly, and hence OSM, does not rotate as a whole - The LOWFS assembly is the acquisition and dither initiator of the NGAO system.
-This is discussed further in Section 4. - The pick-off arms (that guide the NGS to the respective fixed WFS unit) are designed to be as good as possible with off-the-shelf components.
-This is based on the prior knowledge that this is likely good enough for a positioning accuracy of around 40mas in the focal surface of the LOWFS assembly - Fine positioning to better than 40mas or so is initiated by the Tip/Tilt stage of the MEMS deformable mirror, one being located in each WFS unit.
+- Keep as much of the WFS unit as fixed as possible, especially during an exposure - Be as modular as possible - Assume the AO enclosure temperature is adequate for all LOWFS unit optics from an emissivity point of view, with the exception of the detector - The preferable orientation, from a throughput perspective, of the LOWFS assembly, and hence OSM, is horizontal as shown in the 1-tier layout in Figure - The LOWFS assembly, and hence OSM, does not rotate as a whole - The LOWFS assembly is the acquisition and dither initiator of the NGAO system.
+This is discussed further in Section 4. - The pick-off arms (that guide the NGS to the respective fixed WFS unit) are designed to be as good as possible using off-the-shelf components.
+This is based on the prior knowledge that this is likely good enough for a positioning accuracy of around 40mas in the focal surface of the LOWFS assembly - The position knowledge of the probe arms will be substantially better than 40mas with a goal of $\pm 1\mu m$ at the LOWFS focal surface - Fine positioning to better than 40mas or so is initiated by the Tip/Tilt stage of the MEMS deformable mirror, one being located in each WFS unit.
 The exact division between a TT stage sky movement and pick-off movement is not critical at this stage so long as it is smaller than the range of the stage mechanism.

-Software initiated dithering at this level is a further option though is not considered here - Though not essential, we assume that providing an easily accessible location for the probe arm pupil is advantageous.
+Software initiated dithering at this level is a further option though is not considered here

+• Though not essential, we assume that providing an easily accessible location for the probe arm pupil is advantageous.
 For example, if the exit pupil is located close to the main structural plate a cold stop can be simply attached to the plate rather than the roving probe arm for the purpose of reducing background if deemed required.